 The Piles Creek Loop is a potential bushwalking route for an upcoming 2nd Gordon Cub Camp, which I’m checking out today.
-We’ll be staying at the nearby Kariong Scout Camp, which has a link track that joins the Piles Creek Loop track.
+We’ll be staying at the nearby Kariong Scout Camp, which has a link track that provides access to the Piles Creek Loop track.

-I’ve started at the Girakool Picnic Area, which is a really nice spot, providing multiple picnic sites with free gas barbecues and running water.
+I’ve started at the Girakool Picnic Area, which is a really nice spot, offering multiple picnic sites with free gas barbecues and running water.
 The various tracks are well sign-posted, as I set off down the Girrakool Loop track (which starts off as a paved track that is almost wheelchair-accessible).

 The first lookout, Broula Lookout, is reached after less than five minutes from the car park, with a view across the valley.
 Shortly after this is Illoura Lookout, meaning “creek in a gully”.
 From here you can see a nice pool formed by Piles Creek.

 The lookout is also the junction of the much shorter Girrakool Loop and longer Piles Creek track; I continue to the left along the Piles Creek Loop track.
 The trail crosses Pile Creek along a natural causeway with stepping stones just above the falls.

 From here the track follows the top of the ridge above the valley formed by Piles Creek.
 It’s a pleasant combination of eucalpyt forest and is mostly in the shade, with some deep overhangs in the sandstone cliffs.